valory-xyz/optimus-quickstart/README.md

 **Supported DEXs:**
-Modius trades on the following decentralized exchanges (DEXs):
+Optimus trades on the following decentralized exchanges (DEXs):
 - Balancer
 - Uniswap

 **Running with staking**
-When run with staking, Modius will be staked by default on Mode.
+When run with staking, Optimus will be staked by default on Mode.
 The user can choose to stake the agent on Optimism instead, during the first run.

 **Operational Process:**
-Similar to its human user counterpart, Modius' time is divided in *epoch* days-periods of 24 hours.
+Similar to its human user counterpart, Optimus' time is divided in *epoch* days-periods of 24 hours.
 Throughout one epoch, the agent:

 1. **Identifies trading opportunities** in investment pools:
    - advertised on Balancer;